 Is the public sector watchdog for Wales.
-The aim of the Wales Audit Office is to ensure that the people of Wales know whether public money is being spent and managed wisely, and that public bodies in Wales understand how to improve outcomes.
+The aim of the Audit Wales (AW) is to ensure that the people of Wales know whether public money is being spent and managed wisely, and that public bodies in Wales understand how to improve outcomes.

 Care Inspectorate Wales (CIW) replaces The Care and Social Services Inspectorate Wales (CSSIW)